mobile logo

 When areas are no longer active, but not quite ready for permanent closure, ACUA applies intermediate cover, which must be at least 12 inches thick.
 ACUA also uses a more protective “posi-shell” cover and has installed a temporary cap over these areas when applicable.
 Currently, 20 acres of the ACUA landfill are temporarily capped or covered.

 The landfill can be permanently capped once areas are no longer active or under construction.
-Currently, 20 acres of the ACUA landfill are permanently capped and ACUA plans to permanently cap an additional 16.7 acres in the 2024.
+Currently, 20 acres of the ACUA landfill are permanently capped and ACUA plans to permanently cap an additional 16.7 acres by early 2025.

 Neutralene Vapor System Installation